ebrenesscoder/notes/amplify-android.md

 Next, generate the classes for these models.
 In Android Studio, click the Gradle Task dropdown in the toolbar and select `modelgen`.
 This generates java classes, like `Todo.java`, `Priority.java (enum)`

 ## Configure DataStore
-Create a new class next to `MainActivity` called `MyAmplifyApplication` Paste the following code to initialize amplify
+Create a new class next to `MainActivity` and name it `MyAmplifyApplication` Paste the following code to initialize amplify
 ``` java
  public class MyAmplifyApplication extends Application {